reactive-python/reactpy-django/docs/how-to-use/render-view.md

 ---

-We will assume you've [created a Django View](https://docs.djangoproject.com/en/dev/intro/tutorial01/#write-your-first-view) before, but we'll give a simple example below.
+We will assume you've [created a Django View](https://docs.djangoproject.com/en/dev/intro/tutorial01/#write-your-first-view) before, but here's a simple example below.

 Within your **Django app**'s `views.py` file, you'll need to create a function to render the HTML template containing your IDOM components.